 Mentors and researchers meet initially by email, by phone, or in person to discuss on-going or completed research and time-frame expectations, and to agree upon the amount of involvement of each in the mentoring process.
 Responsibility for the initial contact rests with the researcher, as does any cost incurred to establish contact or transmit research work on paper or electronically to a mentor.

 Mentors advise the researcher on the conduct of their research and may evaluate drafts of the researcher’s paper and offer suggestions regarding content, style, and possible further areas for research and analysis, if asked to do so.
 Mentors to those preparing oral presentations work with the researcher to determine the type and extent of assistance needed.

 Mentors serve as sounding boards and guides.
 They are not editors of written or spoken material, nor are they expected to advise on the technical aspects of publishing.
 Please refer to the Uncoverings Manuscript Guidelines found in the “Submit to Uncoverings” section of the website for questions of copyright, photograph reproduction, and other technical matters related to publications.

 An individual may act as a mentor and submit a paper in the same year.
 Mentors must disclose their intent to submit to the researchers they are mentoring.
 Further, AQSG members who have been asked simultaneously to be mentors and members of the paper selection committee may choose to decline either position (or not).
 The perception of conflict of interest is to be avoided at all cost.

-The current Research and Publication Mentoring Committee Chair is Lynda Salter Chenoweth.
-She can be reached at (707) 996-5368 or by email at email@example.com.
+The current Research and Publication Mentoring Committee Chair is Kathy Moore.
+She can be reached by email at email@example.com.